Last updated: October 2022

 To enable or disable cookies in your browser:

 Check which web browser you are using and then select the relevant link below.
 On the page you are taken to, you will find instructions on how to enable or disable cookies in your web browser:

 If you choose not to accept our cookies, you will not be able to see certain information on our website or use some features that improve your visit.

-Parts of our Site may contain links to third-party websites for your convenience and information.
-If you use these links, you will leave the TwentyFour Asset Management Website.
+Parts of our webite may contain links to third-party websites for your convenience and information.
+If you use these links, you will leave the TwentyFour Asset Management website.
 When you access a non TwentyFour Asset Management website, please understand that we do not control the content and are not responsible for the privacy practices of that site.
 We suggest that you carefully review the privacy policies of each site you visit.
-This Online Privacy Statement does not cover the information practices of those websites linked to our site.
+This Cookie Notice does not cover the information practices of those websites linked to our site.
 These other sites may send their own cookies to users, collect data, or solicit personal information